gladys6-arch/Event-Guest-List/README.md

 3. To remove the guest name using the delete button.
 4. Add a remove button for each guest.
 5. Limit the name of guest to zero and alert when limit is exceeded.
-6. Add a toggle RVSp feature to mark the guest attending or not attending.
+6. Add a toggle RVSP feature to mark the guest attending or not attending.

 ## Project Setup
 **.** Clone the repository.